Javier Portillo (Honduran footballer)

-Javier Arnaldo Portillo Martínez (born 10 June 1981 in Morolica, Choluteca, Honduras) is a Honduran professional football player who plays as a left midfielder for Liga Nacional club Olimpia and the Honduras national football team.
+Javier Arnaldo Portillo Martínez (born 10 June 1981) is a Honduran professional football player who plays as a left midfielder for Naranja Mecánica in the American ISLANO league.

 Club career

-Vida

-Portillo joined Vida in December 2010 signing a six-month deal contract with the club.
+Portillo joined Vida in December 2010 signing a six-month contract with the club.
 He made his league debut on 15 January 2011, starting in an away 1–0 victory against the league champion Real España.

-Olimpia

-On 6 May 2011, Portillo moved to Olimpia as a free transfer signing a two-year deal contract with the club.
+On 6 May 2011, Portillo moved to Olimpia as a free transfer signing a two-year contract with the club.
 He made his official debut for the club in the CONCACAF Champions League with a 3–1 defeat against Santos Laguna.

+After many years in Honduran soccer, Portillo left C.D.
+Olimpia in the summer of 2022.
+In 2023, he started playing for the American amateur club Naranja Mecánica FC, which played in the ISLANO league in New Orleans.

 International career

 On 20 May 2011, Portillo was included by Luis Fernando Suarez in Honduras's 23-man squad for the 2011 CONCACAF Gold Cup.
 On the 26th, he made his debut in a friendly draw against El Salvador.